-Since the approval of the Massachusetts state plan under the Every Student Succeeds Act (ESSA) in September 2017, the Department of Elementary and Secondary Education (DESE) has been refining plans for a new district and school accountability system.
-With the approval of the Board of Elementary and Secondary Education (Board), DESE will begin reporting results for all Massachusetts public schools and districts using this new system in fall 2018.
+In 2018, the Massachusetts Department of Elementary and Secondary Education (DESE) began reporting accountability results under its new framework for district and school accountability and assistance, which was approved by the Board of Elementary and Secondary Education (Board) in June 2018.

 Background

 State and federal laws require that DESE implement a system of district and school accountability.
 Prior to 2012, the Commonwealth’s schools and districts were assessed based on both the state’s five-level framework for accountability and assistance and the requirements of the federal No Child Left Behind Act.
 From 2012 to 2017, Massachusetts operated under a flexibility waiver from the U.S. Department of Education, which permitted us to implement a single, unified accountability system that maintained our state’s high standards and expectations and met both federal and state requirements.
-The enactment of ESSA in 2015 and the state’s transition to a Next-Generation MCAS assessment gave us the opportunity to rethink the design of our accountability system.
+The enactment of the federal Every Student Succeeds Act (ESSA) in 2015 and the state’s transition to a Next-Generation MCAS assessment gave us the opportunity to rethink the design of our accountability system.

 System Highlights

 The purpose of the accountability system is to provide clear, actionable information to families, community members, and the public about district and school performance.
 Additionally, the accountability system helps DESE to direct resources and assistance.
-The framework for our new accountability system allows DESE to identify schools that require assistance or intervention, as well as schools that are demonstrating success.
+The framework for the accountability system allows DESE to identify schools that require assistance or intervention, as well as schools that are demonstrating success.
 It maintains a single statewide accountability system that aligns with the Commonwealth’s priorities while meeting federal education requirements.
-Highlights of the new system include:
+Highlights of the system include:

-The inclusion of additional accountability indicators, which will provide information about school performance and student opportunities beyond test scores;
+The inclusion of accountability indicators that provide information about school performance and student opportunities beyond test scores;

 A focus on raising the performance of each district’s or school’s lowest performing students in addition to the performance of the district or school as a whole; and

-The discontinuation of accountability and assistance levels (Levels 1 to 5), which will be replaced with accountability categories that better define the progress that districts and schools are making and the type of support or assistance they may receive from DESE.
+The use of accountability categories that define the progress that districts and schools are making and the type of support or assistance they may receive from DESE.

 Accountability System Elements

-A description of each of the key elements of the new Massachusetts district and school accountability system is included below.
+A description of each of the key elements of the Massachusetts district and school accountability system is included below.

 Accountability Indicators

-Annual performance determinations for districts and schools will be calculated using the following accountability indicators:
+Annual performance determinations for districts and schools are calculated using the following accountability indicators: